 Assessment: Independent research project dissertation (100%).
-All students must also give a short progress report presentation to the Department in Semester 1 in order to progress to submission in Semester 2.
+All students must also give a short progress report presentation in Semester 1 in order to progress to submission in Semester 2.
+Student are required to submit chapters to supervisors for formative feedback by set deadlines that will be communicated.

-Module Breakdown: Contact Hours (Supervision = 10hrs); Additional Input (Individual research and dissertation writing = 490hrs).
+Module Breakdown: Contact Hours (Supervision = 10hrs, In class with module coordinator <5 hours); Additional Input (Individual research and dissertation writing = 485hrs).
 TOTAL = 500hrs.